radiantearth/stac-site/app/tutorials/getting-started/intro-to-stac/intro-to-stac.en.md

 ### Next Steps

-In the following documentation section, you will find tutorials that will teach you how to work with STAC.
+In the following sections, you will find tutorials that will teach you how to work with STAC using Python and QGIS.

 #### Join the conversation